ngnm22/Spotify-Recommender-System/README.md

 popularity based method using RMSE, Hit@K ratio and NDCG as evaluation metrics.

+The video above demostrates how the system would work.

 Note: this repository only shows the code as the Million Playlist Dataset is too large to attach